-Back in May, Apple implemented its new App Tracking Transparency (ATT) policy through the release of iOS 14.6.
+Back in May, Apple implemented its new App Tracking Transparency (ATT) policy through iOS 14.6.
 ATT is a key part of Apple’s privacy roadmap.
-This privacy roadmap solidifies Apple as the gatekeeper of the services that iPhone users interact with.
+This privacy roadmap solidifies Apple as the gatekeeper of iPhone services.
 ATT resulted in Apple’s identifier for advertisers (IDFA) becoming explicitly opt-in for every single app.

 Since June, the effectiveness of advertising has dropped significantly, resulting in declines in cost per mile (CPM), a form of ad pricing on iOS.
-This depreciation of IDFA has essentially demolished the ability for advertisers to personalize advertisements due to limitations in third-party data to target users.
-In essence, the value of third-party data has depreciated and the value of first-party data has increased.
+In addition, this depreciation of IDFA has demolished the ability of advertisers to personalize advertisements due to limitations in third-party data to target users.
+In essence, the value of third-party data has depreciated, and the importance of first-party data has increased.

-Those companies that can own their marketing ecosystem and enable first-party data collection and usage have a distinct advantage.
-These companies can operate content fortresses, incorporating content and user interactions into their own properties.
-AppLovin is a great example of this.
-They are pursuing acquisition strategies centered on them building out an advertising ecosystem to sell space across their own inventory.
+Companies that can own their marketing ecosystem and enable first-party data collection and usage have a distinct advantage.
+These companies can operate content fortresses, incorporating content and user interactions into their properties.
+AppLovin is an excellent example of this.
+They are pursuing acquisition strategies centered on building out an advertising ecosystem to sell space across their inventory.
 This allows them to disentangle themselves from reliance on mobile identifiers owned by Apple or any other business looking to profit from granular tracking.

-At the end of the day, no one wants to miss out on the speculative goodness of blank-check companies and out-of-this-world valuations.
+No one wants to miss out on the speculative goodness of blank-check companies and out-of-this-world valuations.
 In a capital-flooded market, many investors push on despite contraction fears.
-When economic policies remain loose, there is always money to be made.
+When economic policies remain loose, there is always money to be had.
 Even private investors, who have steered clear of ad tech in the past, are beaming with promise over the sector’s future.

 The real question becomes: will these ad tech players be able to deliver consistent earnings?
 After all, ad tech is a volatile market where transparency into finances has always been murky.
-Ad tech climbed these mountainous feats in 2013 and when the bubble burst in 2015, it was the straw that broke the camel’s back for investors to write off the sector.
+Nevertheless, ad tech climbed these mountainous feats in 2013, and when the bubble burst in 2015, it was the straw that broke the camel’s back for investors to write off the sector.

-There is no doubt that the way the sector makes money is going to change over the next few years.
+There is no doubt that the way the sector makes money will change over the next few years.
 In the latest wave of consolidations, ad tech is coming full circle.
-Companies that were once built to flourish in a fragmented landscape are having to go back to the drawing board.
-Similar to the ad networks that drove the ad tech’s early success, companies need to cater to both the buy and sell sides of the market.
-What once was old, is now new.
+Companies built to flourish in a fragmented landscape are having to go back to the drawing board.
+Like the ad networks that drove the ad tech’s early success, companies need to cater to both the buy and sell sides of the market.
+What once was old is now new.

 More like this